Deokishisu/FRLG-Plus/FEATURES.md

 - The misspelling of "Pokcet" in the Teachy TV program has been fixed.
 - Raikou and Entei will not disappear if they Roar the player out of their battles.
 	* The roaming IV glitch will __not__ be fixed, as it affects the legality of the legendary beasts.
+- Fixed Karate King Koichi and Charine localization oversights.
+These characters are now named Kiyo and Janine as they are in GSC/HGSS.

 #### Miscellaneous Changes
 - The Pokémon Summary Screen can accurately show the met location of any Pokémon obtained in Gen 3, including Pokémon from Orre.